lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 less to do with the Real World than "the concrete", which is what deals with "the real", and "the practical".

-However, after asking a lot about it, thinking a lot about it, etc. I've concluded that such a view is not even wrong, it is utter nonsense.
+However, after asking a lot about it, and thinking a lot about it, I've concluded that such a view is not even wrong: it is utter nonsense.
 And I'm writing this article about it, because I think it matters that you know this, otherwise it can mislead you into confused design of your computer programs.